I’m not one for schedules. How about you?

 There are no set times.
 Naturally, the kids sleep and eat at around the same times each day.
 And the rest falls into place.

-So, as you can see, a rhythm accomplishes the same thing as a schedule, but without having to stress about whether or not you’re “on time”.
-Of course, when we have appointments at a certain time, we plan accordingly.
-I cringe at being late.
+So, as you can see, a rhythm accomplishes the same thing as a schedule, but without having to stress about whether or not you’re “on time” to your own school!

 Comment below if you prefer a schedule or a rhythm.
 I want to hear from you!